When Was the Last Time Your Heat Pump Was Serviced?

 Should an HVAC Contractor Service Your Heat Pump?

 You need to ensure that your equipment is appropriately maintained by servicing your heat pump to keep it at optimal working condition.
 This routine will help you save a lot of money to avoid breakdowns and the need to replace your unit.
 Proper heat pump service will extend your unit’s life-cycle, maintain its efficiency, and help you keep the running costs low.

 The operation principle of a heat pump unit is like that of a refrigerator.
 You can reverse it to cool or heat your home.
 Just as in a refrigeration system, dust and other particles build up on the working parts with time, thus affecting the performance of the heat pump unit.

-The heat pump unit has two parts: indoor and outdoor units.
+The heat pump unit has two parts: an indoor and outdoor unit.
 The outdoor unit is the heat pump, and the indoor unit distributes air in the house.
-The compressor circulates the refrigerant which regulates the heat as it absorbs and releases heat between the two units.
+The compressor circulates the refrigerant, which regulates the heat as it absorbs and releases heat between the two units.
 Therefore, you are advised to keep these two units free from dust and debris to allow air to flow freely through the heat pump unit.

 How Often Should My Heat Pump Be Serviced?

 We have an experienced team of heat pump specialists.
 Through our extensive product and operating knowledge, we recommend that you should service your residential pumps at least once a year, and commercial units should be serviced between two to four times per year, depending on their usage.